mokom/Pig-Game/README.md

 A simple pig game of 2 players

 # NOTE: I wrote the complete javascript.
-HTML template not mine though
+HTML template NOT MINE though